0x4007/travel-stipend/docs/progress.md

 - Google Flights UI can change, breaking selectors
 - Some destinations fail to scrape consistently
-- Need for more robust error handling and recovery
+- Need for more robust error handling and recovery (Partially addressed: `try...catch` added in calculator)

 ### Low Priority